-"Let's Make A Scene!" is the post-broadcast exercise for the "What's the Difference Between Me & You?".
+"Photo Album" is the post-broadcast exercise for the "What's the Difference Between Me & You?".
 This activity allows students time & space to create a very simple scene, building upon the momentum from the workshop.
 The simple scene can be a building block reserved for a future larger project or can be a stand-alone exercise to show a simple version of collective creation.